holepunchto/hypercore/README.md

 #### `feed.on('sync')`

-Emitted everytime ALL data from `0` to `feed.length` has been downloaded.
+Emitted every time ALL data from `0` to `feed.length` has been downloaded.

 #### `feed.on('close')`